acailic/acailic.github.io/_notes/aws-saa-training-notes.md

 - no snapshot for ephemeral storages
 - EBS is only attaches to one instance
 - S3 is option
 - EFS is scalable , shared.
 Across zones, regions, vpc account.
+EFS is just for linux.
+-